-How to Decorate a Pumpkin Pie using Bakell Cookie Cutters
+How to Decorate a Pumpkin Pie using Bakell®Cookie Cutters

-It’s a once-a-year treat that really tastes like the holidays, a spicy sweetness piled into a rich custard, synonymous with all the warm fuzzy feels you’re likely to get this time of year.
+It’s a once-a-year treat that really tastes like the holidays, a spicy sweetness piled into a rich custard, synonymous with all the warm fuzzy feeling you’re likely to get this time of year.

 Old Fashioned Pumpkin Pie